What is a product vision statement?

 Who is responsible for defining the product vision?

 The answer to this question is everyone in the company.
 The product vision, remember, should influence how everyone throughout the organization performs their jobs.
-With this in mind, insights or inspiration for a product vision statement can and should come from anywhere within the company—and the product team should actively solicit input from all.
+With this in mind, insights or inspiration for a statement can and should come from anywhere within the company—and the product team should actively solicit input from all.

 As a practical matter, though, the product manager should take the lead on driving the product vision statement to completion and then making sure everyone in the organization knows it.

-Examples of real-world product vision statements
+Examples of real-world vision statements

 Some of the most powerful product vision statements come from some of the world’s most successful companies.
 This is not a coincidence.
 These organizations developed compelling product visions that helped keep everyone on the team steering in the same direction—toward a shared, high-level goal for their products.